Ashlalala/aajonusnet/md/Books/Beneficial Home Baths.md

 #### SPORT FORUMULA (14 Dec 2008)

-_Q.
-What is a sports drink?_
+_Q: What is a sports drink?_

-A. Oh, the sport formula, I've given it many times.
+A: Oh, the sport formula, I've given it many times.
 Yeah, it's two cups of...
 In the We Want To Live book, I had the hydration formula.
 When you're doing a heavy sport you perspire, you need more cucumber than tomato.
 So I altered that recipe to have two to two and a half cups of cucumber puree, and one cup of tomato puree so what you've done is just flop it around.